Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 3. Click Insert Evenly Spaced Values... at the bottom of the page.

-4. Set the following in the Insert Evenly Spaced Values dialog box:
+4. Set the following when the Insert Evenly Spaced Values dialog box opens:

 5. Option Value